 - B. Narrative Standard.
 It shall be unlawful, and a violation of this permit, for the permittee to discharge or place any waste or other substance in such a way as will be or may become offensive such as unnatural deposits, floating debris, oil, scum, or other nuisances such as color, odor or taste, or cause conditions which produce undesirable aquatic life or which produce objectionable tastes in edible aquatic organisms; or result in concentrations or combinations of substances which produce undesirable physiological responses in desirable resident fish, or other desirable aquatic life, or undesirable human health effects, as determined by a bioassay or other tests performed in accordance with standard procedures. - C. Specific Limitations and Self-Monitoring Requirements. - 1.
-Effective immediately and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall 001 as defined in Part VIII of this permit. - 2.
+Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall 001 as defined in Part VIII, and determined by test procedures described in Part I. C.3.a & b of this permit. - 2. - a.
 Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001.
 Such discharges shall be limited and monitored by the permittee as specified below: